Mouchoir de Monsieur by Guerlain

 7

-A clear announcement of this comment.
-For me, this view is one side of the coin - the other side is that if Guerlain had hired this HR precursor, we wouldn't be able to do evolutionary studies and we wouldn't have the benefit of an animal colognes (which are not so common).
-I leave a cup fake anyway because one should respect other opinions :-)
+A clear statement in this comment.
+For me, this view is one side of the coin - the other side is that if Guerlain had discontinued this HR predecessor, we wouldn't be able to conduct evolution studies and wouldn't get to enjoy an animalic cologne (which aren't that common).
+I'll still leave a thumbs up because we should respect different opinions :-)

 RivegaucheRivegauche 5 years ago